Leaflet/Leaflet/README.md

 Code for these examples is hosted in the [debug/rotate folder](https://github.com/fnicollet/Leaflet/tree/rotate-master/debug/rotate)

 ## Installation
-To use this branch, you will need to build it.
+To use this branch, you will need to checkout and build it.
 Follow the steps of the Leaflet guide for [Building Leaflet from the Source](http://leafletjs.com/download.html#building-leaflet-from-the-source).
 Then get the JavaScript file from the dist folder.

 ## Motivation
 Map rotation is the most request features on leaflet's feature suggestion website, see [Map rotation](https://leaflet.uservoice.com/forums/150880-ideas-and-suggestions-for-leaflet/suggestions/5587738-map-rotation) and a Github issue which started in 2011 [rotation of map and contents to x degress](https://github.com/Leaflet/Leaflet/issues/268).